 Managing Withdrawal Symptoms of Mirtazapine

 As noted, the most effective way to manage withdrawal symptoms when discontinuing mirtazapine is to reduce the dosage every month gradually.
-The rate in which the dosage is reduced will depend on how the person’s body responds to discontinuing use.
+The dosage reduction rate will depend on how the person’s body responds to discontinuing use.
 Still, it is typically recommended to taper down only about 10% every month.

 If you choose to wean yourself off of mirtazapine gradually, there are medications you should avoid using during this process.
 These include any other antidepressants, such as MAO inhibitors or SSRIs, and any other medications that cause drowsiness.
 It is also advised to avoid consuming alcohol or using marijuana while withdrawal from mirtazapine, as these substances can increase the severity of withdrawal effects.